 You keep borrowing to maintain the facade since your real income cannot support such the lifestyle you want.
 In America, consumer debt currently stands at $4 trillion, excluding mortgage.

 In a typical American middle-class household, the breadwinners of the family are grappling with student loans, which in 2018 stood at $1.4 trillion across the nation — coming second only to mortgage loans.
+An option to consider both for parents and students are Parent PLUS loans, as this type of loan can be transferred directly to the student if their parents don’t want to be responsible for paying all of the college expenses.
 Other than mortgage and student loans, there are also other loans competiting for the family income, including an auto loan.

 Credit Cards make a Bad Situation Worse